saspera/IntroClasswTidyData/README.md

 3. Choose 2-Color Scale rule (pick any colors you'd like) and hit okay.

 !
 In your Word document answer the question below.
 Q5.
-Now we can scane through our data, and different colors will stand out.
+Now we can scan through our data, and different colors will stand out.
 Do you notice any strange values?
 What are they?
 ```

 ### Exporting data.